Course web address:

 developed based on a priori bounds of system uncertainty, are applicable to

-potentially handle larger uncertainties by "learning" them on-line.
+control can potentially handle larger uncertainties by "learning"

-This course will introduce graduate students into the state-of-the-art design
+them on-line.
+This course will introduce graduate students into the